TariqAHassan/HiFiHybrid/README.md

 ![](/assets/reconstruction_mel.png)

-The spectrogram on the top is the original and the spectrogram immediately below it is the reconstruction produced by the model.
+The spectrograms on the top are the originals and the spectrograms immediately below them are the reconstructions produced by the model.

 ## References